 Nathan Johnson, senior technical advisor – health for the DOL’s Chicago Regional Office – EBSA, prepped employers on health plan investigations at The Alliance Learning Circle on ACA compliance on March 26, 2014 at Monona Terrace.

 “For the purposes of the ACA, you may be a fiduciary and sometimes that is a shocker,” Johnson told attendees.
 The definition of a fiduciary includes any person that has discretionary control or authority over plan administration or management.

-Johnson focused on Part 7 of the Employee Retirement Income Security Act (ERISA), the federal law that governs self-funded health plans.
+Johnson focused on complying with ERISA Part 7 of the Employee Retirement Income Security Act (ERISA), the federal law that governs self-funded health plans.
 Part 7 addresses employers’ fiduciary responsibility under the ACA.

 Fortunately, the DOL offers the 57-question “Self-Compliance Tool for Part 7 of ERISA” to help employers understand their responsibilities before a health plan investigation occurs.
 Johnson urged employers to look at the rules and then use the self-compliance checklist.
 If problems occur, employers can follow the correction guidelines provided with the checklist.